dpchavez/spring-2021-assignment-2/README.md

 ### Grading
 The code will be evaluated on Firefox.
 Your submission will be graded according to the quality of the image results, interactions, and correctness of the implemented algorithms.
 Your README.me file will also be graded.

 To get a D on the assignment, your application should be able to load a JSON file in the format specified above, and visualize all layers using a perspective projection.
 To get a C on the assignment, you should implement the shadow map technique for a given light direction.
 To get a B, you must implement all interactions specified in the configuration panel (camera rotation, light rotation, perspective and orthographic projections).
-To get an A on the assignment, the application must be able to render the shadow map depth, and have a detailed readme file.
+To get an A on the assignment, the application must be able to render the shadow map depth, implement percentage closer filtering to reduce aliasing, and have a detailed readme file.